 - No more than four workers are permitted on-site at any time per dwelling unit for permitted work on one and two-family dwellings.

 - No more than four workers may work at a commercial site which is enclosed and less than 2,000 square feet.
 One additional worker is allowed for each additional 500 square feet of enclosed area over 2,000 square feet.

 - All construction permit applications filed on or after the order must be applied for and issued online.
 Only those permits issued online may start construction.

 - Permits for projects that require ZBA action cannot be issued until further notice.

 - No construction work may commence on any projects for which building or demolition permits were issued after March 20, 2020, as such projects will be the subject of future guidance from the city.

 Mayor Kenney’s order follows Governor Wolf’s April 23, 2020 guidance on re-opening construction across the state.

 The Coronavirus Task Force at Klehr Harrison stands ready to assist you in your business and legal needs.
 We will continue to provide additional information and guidance as the COVID-19 situation develops.

-Co-authors Peter Norman, of counsel, and Patrick McKnight, associate, are members of the Litigation Department at Klehr Harrison.
+Author Peter Norman, is of counsel in the Litigation Department at Klehr Harrison.